Authorize service principal access to Azure Databricks with OAuth

 • For Scala, Databricks Connect for Databricks Runtime 13.3 LTS and above.
 The Databricks SDK for Java that is included with Databricks Connect for Databricks Runtime 13.3 LTS and above must be upgraded to Databricks SDK for Java 0.17.0 or above.

-Values in your .databrickscfg file always take precedence over environment variables.
+Values in .databrickscfg take precedence over environment variables.

-To initialize the Databricks Connect client with these environment variables or values in your .databrickscfg file, see Compute configuration for Databricks Connect.
+To initialize Databricks Connect with these settings, see Compute configuration for Databricks Connect.

 VS Code